cockroachdb/docs/v19.1/managed-sign-up-for-a-cluster.md

 ## Application process

-To apply for Managed CockroacDB:
+To apply for CockroachCloud:

 1. [Sign up for an Enterprise Trial license](https://www.cockroachlabs.com/get-cockroachdb/).

-2. During sign up, check **I am interested in Managed CockroachDB**.
+2. During sign up, check **I am interested in CockroachCloud**.
 You'll be asked to provide some basic details about your company and deployment requirements.

     {% comment %}- The type of app you want to run against CockroachDB (e.g., point-in-time retail transactions)
     - The cloud and regions where you want CockroachDB running